menu icon

 Feeling a Mexican-inspired soup?
 Add some of your favorite taco seasoning, onion, garlic, jalapeño, and some cilantro leaves.

-Tomatoes can be added for a touch of acid that is lovely.
+Tomatoes can be added for a touch of acidity and depth of flavor that is lovely.

 Like it spicy?
 Throw in some chilis or crush red pepper flakes.